-The securities are usually issued for the first time in the primary market which then goes on to be listed on a recognized stock exchange to facilitate trading in the secondary market.
+The securities are usually issued for the first time in the primary market, which then goes on to be listed on a recognized stock exchange to facilitate trading in the secondary market.
 The primary market tends to act as a source of funding to new companies that want access to capital for expansion.
-Secondary market does not provide such scope but merely acts as a ready market for the securities.
-In this article, we look at the top differences between Primary vs Secondary Market in detail –
+The secondary market does not provide such scope but merely acts as a ready market for the securities.

 What is the Primary Market?

 When a company issues its shares for the first time to investors, the trade is said to take place in a primary marketPrimary MarketThe primary market is where debt-based, equity-based or any other asset-based securities are created, underwritten and sold off to investors.
 It is a part of the capital market where new securities are created and directly purchased by the issuer..
 A company usually makes an IPO (Initial Public OfferInitial Public OfferInitial Public Offering (IPO) is when the shares of the private companies are listed for the first time in the stock exchange for public trading and investment.
 This allows a private company to raise the capital for different purposes.) when it goes on to sell its shares for the first time to the public.
 It is the market where securities like stocks and bonds are created for the first time for the purpose of issuance.

 The public issue is generally of 2 types.

 - IPO(Initial Public Offering): This is where an unlisted company issues its shares to the public for the very first time.